Demodex mites are a leading cause of blepharitis in the United States, which is characterized by inflammation of the eyelid.2,4

 Published literature shows that at least 45 million people visit eye care clinics annually.
-Our internal research has shown that 58% of patients presenting at eye care offices have collarettes, a pathognomonic sign of Demodex infestation.5-6
+58% of patients presenting at eye care offices have collarettes, a pathognomonic sign of Demodex blepharitis.1,5,6

-Demodex blepharitis is caused by infestation of Demodex mites, the most common ectoparasite found on humans.
-There are two species of Demodex—folliculorum and brevis—that live on the skin of the face and eyelids.
+Demodex blepharitis is caused by an infestation of Demodex mites, the most common ectoparasite found on humans.
+There are two species of Demodex—D folliculorum and D brevis—that live on the skin of the face and eyelids.

 Please reach out to us using the form below.